CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 The adage "You don't ask your manager to compile" applies here.
 We should write clean code on the first attempt.
 Before submitting the pull request, I make sure everything looks correct.
 This includes rewriting or redrafting sections.
 Making sure my abstractions are good and all the logic works.
 I include a comprehensive suite of tests so that I can make changes later if needed.
-This is when refactoring works the best.
-Right after we've written the code.
+This is when refactoring works the best, right after we've written the code.
 We realized there's duplication and need to remove it.

 This type of work is not what is inherent when large mistakes creep into the codebase.
 Large inadvertent changes take